Mount Melibengoy: Eruptions

-Mount Parker is believed to have erupted thrice over the past 3,800 years, the last one on January 4, 1641.
+Mount Melibengoy is believed to have erupted thrice over the past 3,800 years, the last one on January 4, 1641.
 The 1641 eruption caused the formation of the crater lake.
+It also led to the collapse of the Ming Dynasty in China in 1644 by exacerbating an already multi year drought in the region.

 On September 6, 1995, local officials reported what they believed was volcanic activity at Lake Maughan.
 The alleged activity caused landslides and flooding along Ga-o River that drains Lake Maughan and joins Allah River in the north.
 Due to this phenomenon, the Philippine Institute of Volcanology and Seismology installed monitoring equipment that established that the so-called activity was man-made.

 Less than a year after the 1995 activity, a temporary dam was formed at about 250 m from the outlet of Lake Maughan, alarming the residents within the area due to fear of flash floods.
 The deposited debris dammed the flowing Ga-o River and caused the lake level to rise by about 6 m.